 The Supervisory Board is charged with the supervision and advising of the Management Board.
-The Corporate Strategy, Risk and the Internal Control Framework, amongst others, are typically discussed and assessed by the Supervisory Board in their meetings, which take place at least five times a year.
-During 2021, the Supervisory Board continued to closely monitor the developments concerning the global pandemic and how it affected the bank.
+The Corporate Strategy, Risk, and the Internal Control Framework, amongst others, are typically discussed and assessed by the Supervisory Board in their meetings, which take place at least five times a year.
+Following the developments concerning the global pandemic, the Supervisory Board continued to closely monitor the developments concerning the global pandemic and how it affected the bank.

-Due to the unpredictable and unprecedented circumstances encountered in 2021, the Supervisory Board has made additional efforts to ensure solid ratio adherence, Portfolio Management, Risk, Compliance, Corporate Governance, Financial affairs, and Integrity.
-Maintaining the right balance between its leadership position, while showing empathy for those in need remained at the center of Aruba Bank's efforts throughout the year.
+The Supervisory Board has closely followed the initiatives to ensure solid ratio adherence, Portfolio Management, Risk, Compliance, Corporate Governance, Financial affairs, and Integrity.
+Maintaining the right balance between its leadership position, while continue to show empathy for those in need remained at the center of Aruba Bank's efforts throughout the year.

-The Supervisory Board has five committees in place, such as the Audit and Compliance Committee, the Nomination and Remuneration Committee, the Related Party Transactions Committee, the Board Credit Committee, and the Board Asset and Liability Management Committee..
+The Supervisory Board has five committees in place: the Audit and Compliance Committee, the Nomination and Remuneration Committee, the Related Party Transactions Committee, the Board Credit Committee, and the Board Asset and Liability Management Committee.
 However, the Supervisory Board as a whole remains responsible for the various tasks and responsibilities of each committee.